 costs from scenario 1 -

 costs from scenario 2

 The first year, instead of making a down payment to the bank, we can invest a lump sum.
 During the following years, we invest whatever amount is left after rent.
-We invest in the broad MSCI World index) and 50% bonds (FTSE World Government Bond index hedged to Euro).
+We invest in a broad mix of 50% stocks (MSCI World index) and 50% bonds (FTSE World Government Bond index hedged to Euro).
 A backtest analysis tells us that this portfolio has earned an average 7.7% annual return since 1985.

 Finally, we have the data needed to answer the question.
 In 2039, 20 years from now, we estimate that:

 - the value of our house will be €556,755 (scenario 1)

 - the value of our investments will be €759,930 (scenario 2)

 It looks like we end up in a better position if we rent and invest (scenario 2).
 Especially the downpayment and registration tax make a big difference, because an investment made early on compounds to spectacular sums of money over time.
 However, but the numbers are actually close enough that both scenarios are considered equally “good” investments.
 Indeed, a small change in one of the two most important parameters, the growth of house prices and the return of our index fund, can significantly change the result of the simulation.
 The most significant assumptions of our simulation are: